msolberg/rhel-osp-on-satellite6/doc/install.md

 ### Create Lifecycle Environments

-We will use a Life Cycle pattern which promomotes from Library to Development to Production.
+We will use a Life Cycle pattern which promotes from Library to Development to Production.

 In the Foreman UI, use the following steps to create two lifecycle environments for our OpenStack deployments.